natyusha/ShokoRelay.bundle/README.md

 **Preferences:**
 - Before doing anything with this script you must enter your Shoko credentials into `config.py`.
-- To allow the Theme.mp3 files to be used by Plex you must also enable Local Media Assets for whatever library has your Anime in it.
+- To allow Theme.mp3 files to be used by Plex you must also enable "Local Media Assets" for the libraries that have your Anime in it.
+  - The "Play Theme Music" option also has to be enabled in the settings for the Plex client.

 **Usage:**
 - Run in a terminal with the working directory set to a folder containing an anime series.